rafaelromao/keyboards/docs/romak.md

 Romak has 2 alpha layers, with an oneshot key used to quickly alternate between them.
 This is not supported by KLA Next, so some adjustments were necessary:
 - Use AltGr instead of the oneshot key, so the tool considers the AltGr held to access the secondary alpha layer.
-- Since it would consider shift, another oneshot key in Romak, to be held to access capitalized letters, it could not be in the same thumb as AltGr, so I swapped the backspace and oneshot shift keys.
 - All layouts involved in the comparison have the same thumb configuration.
 - Symbols and numbers were excluded from the analysis for all considered layouts.
 The files with the configurations can be found [here](../docs/analysis/).
 - With this configuration, Romak scores better than all others.